Tennessee Lawmakers to Celebrate "Ag Day on the Hill"

-At 9:30 a.m., lawmakers will race to see who can bag potatoes and bottle feed a calf the fastest.
+The festivities continue on Tuesday, March 24 starting at 8 a.m. with displays from agricultural organizations, including outdoor exhibits of live animals and farm equipment at the entrance of Legislative Plaza on 6th Avenue.
+At 9 a.m., lawmakers will compete in a corn shucking/shelling contest.
 The Farm and Forest Families of Tennessee organization will present a check to Second Harvest Food Bank of Middle Tennessee in honor of contest participants.

-The day’s activities will also include a silent auction to benefit the Society of St. Andrew and the Ag in the Classroom program.
+The day’s activities will also include a “Potato Drop” bagging project to benefit the Society of St. Andrew and a silent auction to benefit Second Harvest Food Bank of Middle Tennessee and the Ag In The Classroom program.

-Bottle calf feeding, potato bagging contest between Senate and House Members – 9:30 a.m.
+- Corn Shucking/Shelling contest between Senate and House Members – 9 a.m.